 Second Medical Opinion Helps You to Find the Best Solution

 Cancer is the second most common cause of death across the world.
 Despite rapid medical advancements and innovation in new drugs, cancer remains a major threat to our society.
 Cancer can originate in any part of the body and often involves multiple organs if not diagnosed early.
 Identifying all the organs involved in the cancer is the key to treat it.
 The majority of times cancer often represents an acute symptom in one part of the body while other organs are involved but have limited or no symptoms.
-It very important that no detail should be ignored during the cancer diagnosis.
+It is very important that no detail should be ignored during the cancer diagnosis.

-The second opinion is a service where patients can seek an alternate evaluation of his or her diagnosis and course of treatment by another specialist doctor to confirm the diagnosis and validate the treatment plan.
+The second medical opinion is a service where patients can seek an alternate evaluation of his or her diagnosis and course of treatment by another specialist doctor to confirm the diagnosis and validate the treatment plan.
 Studies have shown that up to 15 percent of patients who have sought a second opinion have found that their initial diagnosis has changed and another 17% have found an improved diagnosis.
 In many cases, the initial treatment plan did not match with the alternate advice.

 Although taking second opinions is not a new concept, as a medical service it has been gaining popularity in recent times.
 It is quite common for patients to seek second opinions, especially for life-threatening illnesses like cancer.
 Cancer is a complex disease and requires a multi-disciplinary approach in treating a patient.
 Oftentimes patients only consult with local oncologists whose capability of diagnosing and offer treatment plans may be biased by their experience and availability of local treatment options, it is advisable to consider a multi-disciplinary review or at least getting a second opinion by other oncologists.